node-dot-cpp/memory-safe-cpp/library/doc/dezombiefy-iterators.md

 Both _regular_ iterators and __safe__ iterators are contained, they will not reference memory outside the __heap buffer__, but they can dereference an _empty slot_, either that never was filled before or that did have an element that was already removed.

-1. An slot that did hold and element and was removed and now empty is a __zombie__ instance.
+1. An slot that did hold and element, was removed and now is empty, is a __zombie__ instance.
 All `safememory` pointers and containers have safe zombie state.

 2. An slot that never was filled before has _zeroed_ memory, so they are zeroed instances.
 And all `safememory` pointers and containers have safe zeroed state.